State limits alcohol sales on Thanksgiving Eve

 The V Spot even had a band booked for Thanksgiving Eve, but the bar had to cancel the show.

-"Everyone was looking forward to it and now we can't do it," Mensinger said.
+"Everyone was looking forward to it, and now we can't do it," Mensinger said.

 Some bars in the city will stay open on Thanksgiving Eve.